black-zone-1000/BeeLogger/README.md

 - Send logs each 120 seconds.
 - Send logs when chars > 50.
-- Send logs with GMAIL.
+- Send logs To any HTTP server via POST
 - Some Phishing methods are included.
 - Multiple Session disabled.
 - Auto Persistence.